0LL13/pdf2textbox/README.rst

 Convert PDF to text in the original order.
 This works well for PDF-files without tables, graphs, and other stuff.

-After extracting the text in boxes, there still has to be run another function to strip the text of special signs, zeroes and the like.

 Note:
-The textboxes will NOT be identical with paragraphs of the PDF-file.
+The textboxes will rarely be identical with paragraphs of the PDF-file.
 There might be cases when a textbox ends mid-sentence just to be coninued with the next box.
 This is due to the PDF file's graphic- oriented organization of content.
 However, the order of text will